octet-stream/form-data/readme.md

 #### `forEach(callback[, ctx]) -> {void}`

-Executes a given **callback** on for each field of the FormData instance
+Executes a given **callback** for each field of the FormData instance

   - **{function}** callback – Function to execute for each element, taking three arguments:
     + **{any}** value – A value(s) of the current field.